epfl-ada/ada-2024-project-adaptables/index.markdown

 **Detective:** "Comedy is a chameleon—it changes its colors depending on where it’s born.
 In the U.S., love gets the laughs, but in France, it’s the drama that seals the deal."

 ### Act 4, Scene 2: The Collaboration Chronicles

-**Detective:** “Comedy’s a team sport.
-Chemistry isn’t just on-screen—it’s behind the camera too.”

 Average revenue of the duos with most collaborations

-GRAPH12
+GRAPH

 One-time duos that generated more revenues

-GRAPH13

-GRAPH14
+GRAPH

+GRAPH

 The most successful comedies aren’t necessarily those featuring recurring duos.
 Instead, for pairs that have collaborated in only one movie, the same names appear repeatedly : Johnny Depp, Keith Richards, Greg Ellis…

 We can conclude that success isn’t limited to acting alone, music and direction also play integral roles in creating hit films.

+**Detective:** “Comedy’s a team sport.
+Chemistry isn’t just on-screen—it’s behind the camera too.”

 ### Act 4, Scene 3: Don’t push your success too far !

-**Narrator:** "Sequels often face a tough crowd.
+**Detective:** "Sequels often face a tough crowd.
 Can they maintain the magic of the original?"

-GRAPH15
+GRAPH

 Evolution of audience scores for some movies and their sequels